sparlingo/econPresents/index.md

 ----
 ### SS has only one proven tenet

-If a person's salary depends on them not understanding something, they'll find a way to do it
+> If a person's salary depends on them not understanding something, they'll find a way to do it

-> Upton Sinclair Principle
+Upton Sinclair Principle

 ----
-### Trades are two-sided
+### Yes there is math involved, but it's not physics

-> Every debt is someone else's asset, and vice versa
+Every action has a reaction, but Newton's Third Law does not apply.
+It's squishy.

 ----
 ### Some definitions